 A positive future for green farming

-We’re working on a project with think tank Green Alliance to produce a new model for supporting green land management.
-New markets worth millions per year could help to support farming methods that reduce flooding, provide clean water and restore wildlife, for the benefit of all.
+We’re working on a project with think tank Green Alliance to show how new markets could help to support farming methods that reduce flooding, provide clean water and restore wildlife, for the benefit of all.

-A Natural Infrastructure Scheme would see groups of farmers working together to sell flood protection and clean water to water and infrastructure companies and public authorities.
+New Natural Capital Delivery Companies could see groups of farmers working together with downstream businesses to deliver flood protection and clean water.

 What do we need to make this work?